 TUM School of Governance – Bringing Politics and Technology together

-Under the motto of "Bringing Politics and Technology Together", the TUM School of Governance examines the interactions among politics, the economy, society, and technology, seeking a multi- and transdisciplinary social scientific understanding of these interactions.
+Under the motto of "Bringing Politics and Technology Together", the TUM School of Governance examines the interactions among politics, economy, society, and technology, seeking a multi- and transdisciplinary social scientific understanding of these interactions.

 Due to rapid technological changes, technology now plays a key – and often defining – role in just about every field of politics.
 New forms of data analysis, for example, hold previously unimaginable promise for better-informed, less error-prone decisions by public policymakers and private sector decision makers.
 At the same time, they intensify long-standing concerns about privacy and carry new risks, which modern societies expect legislatures and regulators to address.
 For climate, environment, and energy policies, for example, technological innovations will be crucial, but so will societal and political choices regarding their use.
 Digital media and other forms of e-governance have created entirely new channels for political participation – and for using technology for political ends.